Come for the Convenience, Stay for the Service.

 These guidelines aim to provide healthcare providers with a structured approach for managing patients who experience statin intolerance, ensuring that individualized decisions are made while considering the patient’s specific circumstances and risk factors.

-The medical information on this site is provided as an information resource only and is not to be used or relied on for any diagnostic or treatment purposes.
+Disclaimer: The medical information on this site is provided as an information resource only and is not to be used or relied on for any diagnostic or treatment purposes.
 This information does not substitute for professional diagnosis and treatment.
 Please do not initiate, modify, or discontinue any treatment, medication, or supplement solely based on this information.
 Always seek the advice of your health care provider first.
 Full Disclaimer